'Little' Durham looking to upstage Man Utd

 Last updated on .From the section Women's Football

-In North East football, Durham has long been overshadowed by the goliaths of Newcastle United and Sunderland.
+In north-east football, Durham has long been overshadowed by the goliaths of Newcastle United and Sunderland.

-But for the last few seasons, it has been Durham who have carried the torch for women's football in the region.
+But for the past few seasons, it has been Durham who have carried the torch for women's football in the region.

 This weekend the Championship club face the daunting task of visiting Women's Super League leaders Manchester United in the fifth round of the FA Cup